zarma-dsk/antigravity-starter/docs/unified-recursive-defense-measures-v511-ecosystem-summary.md

 └─ NO → ❌ Not recommended (but why not?)

 Q3: Do you want < 1% vulnerability rate in AI code?
-├─ YES → ✅ ADOPT Unified Recursive Defense Measures 5.1.1
+├─ YES → ✅ ADOPT Unified Recursive Security 5.1.1
 └─ NO → ❌ Stick with current approach

 ---